 Here, we test the hypothesis that genetic variation results in greater food web complexity (number of links per species) using a common plant species (Coastal willow, Salix hookeriana) and its associated insect gall-parasitoid food web (four species of gall midges, six species of parasitoids).
 We focused on this insect food web for three reasons.
 First, we have demonstrated in previous work that S. hookeriana displays genetic variation in resistance to its galling insect community (Barbour et al. 2015).
 Second, the unique biology of galling insects makes them amenable for building quantitative food webs.
 In particular, galls provide a refuge for larva from attack by most predators, thereby restricting their natural enemy community to a small number of species.
 In our system, all of the natural enemies are insect parasitoids that complete their development within the gall after parasitizing gall larva, making it easy to identify and quantify the source of larval mortality by dissecting galls or rearing out the parasitoids.
 Third, the biology of galls is also ideal for identifying the mechanisms mediating trophic interactions (Abrahamson and Weis 1992).
 In particular, gall size is a key trait that affects the ability of parasitoids to successfully oviposit through the gall wall and into the larva within the gall (i.e. larger galls provide a refuge from parasitism).
-Often, gall size has strong, non-linear effects on the attack rates of parasitoids (van Hezewijk 2003); therefore, variability in gall size may affect the strength of trophic interactions.
 And since the gall phenotype is determined, in part, by the genotype of the plant (Abrahamson & Weis 1997), we have a clear mechanism by which plant genetic variation can affect the strength of trophic interactions.

 To examine how genetic variation affects food web structure, we quantified differences in the composition of gall-parasitoid food webs among 26 locally-collected genotypes of Salix hookeriana in a common garden experiment.
 We then tested the following three predictions.
 First, we predict that willow genotypes would vary in their resistance to different galling herbivores (i.e. gall abundance and size).
 Second, we predict that genetic variation in resistance to galls will determine the abundance and composition of gall-parasitoid links on each willow genotype.
 Third, we predict that differences in the composition of gall-parasitoid links among willow genotypes will result in greater food web complexity with increased genetic variation.
 Taken together, our study seeks to test theoretical predictions for the patterns and mechanisms by which genetic variation influences food web structure and dynamics.
 In doing so, our study takes a crucial step toward a more predictive understanding of the eco-evolutionary dynamics of ecological networks as a whole.